Skip to Content

 What are APRs, and How Will a Lower One Help Me?

-APR is on of the most important factors to consider when comparing and considering debt consolidation loans.
-APR refers to an annual percentage rate, and it's not exactly the same as interest rates.
+APR is one of the most important factors to consider when comparing and considering debt consolidation loans.
+APR is not exactly the same as interest rates.
 Here's the main difference:

 So, an APR really gives you a broader scope of how much it’ll cost you to take out a loan.
 What this means is that the lower the APR you can get, the less you’ll be paying out over the life of your loan.
 In short, a lower APR means less money paid out of your pocket.
 That’s good news for the borrower.